-It’s all too easy to get caught up in the ‘busy work’ when you get back to your desk in a new year without thinking about what you want out of your work, and your year, personally and professionally.
+It’s all too easy to get caught up in the ‘busy work’ when you get back to your desk in a new year.
+How often do we forget to pause and think about what we actually want out of our work?
+Or our year – personally and professionally?

-So, put 20 minutes on the clock, get a cuppa and take this time to decide where you are headed and plot out your creative goals for the rest of this year.
+So, with spring just around the corner, why not put 20 minutes on the timer, get a cuppa and take some time to decide where you are headed?
+Why not plot out your creative goals for the rest of this year?

-Download the worksheet and articulate what your professional, and perhaps personal, goals are for this year – maybe it’s that promotion, a new role, developing your skills, building a team, starting that side hustle, whatever you’re dreaming of.
-Let’s start to make it a reality.
+Start by downloading this worksheet and articulate what your professional, and perhaps personal, goals are for this year.
+Maybe it’s that promotion, a new role, developing your skills, building a team, starting that side hustle.
+Whatever you’re dreaming of, let’s start to make it a reality.

-- What is the role for creative thinking and innovation in your goals?
+- Ask what is the role for creative thinking and innovation in your goals?